MicrosoftDocs/entra-docs/docs/identity/authentication/concept-fido2-hardware-vendor.md

 In Microsoft Entra ID authentication methods policy, admins have the option to enforce attestation for FIDO2 security keys.
 When **Enforce attestation** is set to **Yes**, Microsoft requires additional metadata from FIDO2 security keys that are being registered with the tenant.
 As a vendor, your FIDO2 security key will be usable when attestation is enforced, if the following requirements are met.

 >[!NOTE]
->Entra ID does not support third-party passkey providers on computers and mobile devices yet.
+>Entra ID does not support third-party passkey providers on desktop and mobile devices yet.

 ## Attestation requirements